 Dad will get a free craft beer welcome drink when you arrive at Mongena Game Lodge situated by a lake in the Dinokeng Big 5 Game reserve.
 The lunch costs R280 per adult, R120 per child aged four to 11 years and is free for the under threes.
 There is also a discounted game drive on offer at R150 per adult (usually R230) and R100 per child aged 11-3 years.
 The buffet includes venison potjie, lamb on the spit, grilled line-fish, dark chocolate crème brûlée.
 Booking and pre-payment is essential, book here.

 Hot Air Balloon Rides in the Magaliesburg

 Image courtesy of Hot Air Balloon Safaris

 Join one of Bill Harrop’s once-in-a-lifetime Balloon Safaris just a 45 minute drive from Joburg.
 Bill is a legend of South Africa’s tourism industry and has been running his balloon safaris for over 3 decades.
 You’ll arrive and be served tea, coffee and biscuits while watching Bill’s team fire up your transportation for the morning.
 Then you’ll climb into the patchwork beauty, float into the air and fly over the majestic Magalies River Valley for about an hour.
 You’ll land in the shadow of the balloon with a glass of champagne or two, after which you’ll retire to the clubhouse for a large breakfast including a large fry up and Northumberland porridge.
 They are highly-reputable and have 5 aviation safety awards.
 Have a look at Bill’s video below for more details.
-Tickets are R2150.00 per person, buy your Dad a gift voucher here.
+Tickets are R2150.00 per person.

 Extreme Ziplining in Cullinan Gorge